admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/RelationshipElement/second](http://admin-shell.io/aas/3/0/RelationshipElement/second) The attribute second of the RelationshipElement class as defined in IDTA-01001-3-0.

+// Resource

 ## Resource
  Resource represents an address to a file (a locator).
-The value is a URI that can represent an absolute or relative path.
+The NamedIndividual is a URI that can represent an absolute or relative path.

  [https://admin-shell.io/aas/3/0/Resource](https://admin-shell.io/aas/3/0/Resource) The Resource class as defined in IDTA-01001-3-0.